CryptozombiesHQ/cryptozombie-lessons/en/4/payable.md

 Let's create a `payable` function in our zombie game.

 Let's say our game has a feature where users can pay ETH to level up their zombies.
-The ETH wil get stored in the contract, which you own — this a simple example of how you could make money on your games!
+The ETH will get stored in the contract, which you own — this a simple example of how you could make money on your games!

 1. Define a `uint` named `levelUpFee`, and set it equal to `0.001 ether`.